SpringRoll/SpringRollStudio/README.md

 # Deprecated
 With the release of SpringRoll 2.0 this repository has been deprecated.

-To manage captions you can checkout the new online solution at [springroll.io](http://springroll.io)
+To manage captions you can checkout the new online solution at [springroll.io](http://springroll.io) and for creating new game projects you can check out [SpringRoll-Seed](https://github.com/SpringRoll/Springroll-Seed)

 SpringRollStudio [![Dependency Status](https://david-dm.org/SpringRoll/SpringRollStudio.svg)](https://david-dm.org/SpringRoll/SpringRollStudio)
 ============